Cloufield/GWASTutorial/17_colocalization/README.md

 When the single-causal variant assumption is violeted, several ways could be used to relieve it.

 1. Assuming multiple causal variants in [SuSiE-Coloc pipeline](https://chr1swallace.github.io/coloc/articles/a06_SuSiE.html).
+   In this pipeline, putative causal variants are fine-mapped, then each signal is passed to the coloc engine.

 2. Conditioning analysis using [GCTA-COJO-Coloc pipeline](https://www.biorxiv.org/content/10.1101/2022.08.08.503158v1.abstract).
+   In this pipeline, signals are segregated, then passed to the coloc engine.